“Success is stumbling from failure to failure without any loss of enthusiasm” – Winston Churchill

 Getting hit on the head by my Jump rope

-Like many others one of my new year resolutions is to stay fit and part of my plan was to start using a skipping or jump rope!
+Like many others one of my new year resolutions in 2023 was to stay fit and part of that plan included my first attempt at using a skipping or jump rope!

 That’s all the motivation I needed to persevere.

-Fast forward to mid January and I am still absolutely terrible but each time I fail and the rope hits my feet, legs or quite often, the back of my head, I feel more determined not to give up, to keep persevering and to watch another 2 hours of YouTube videos on skipping technique.
+Fast forward and I was still absolutely terrible but each time I failed the rope hit my feet, legs or quite often, the back of my head, I felt more determined not to give up, to keep persevering and to watch another 2 hours of YouTube videos on skipping technique.

 Well this experience inspired this article.